 AMC: Select AMC theaters have “Student Day” every Thursday.
 You, or your child, can get a reduced-price ticket price when you show a college or high school ID.
 Those who have the above-mentioned Student Advantage Discount Card are eligible to receive up to 40 percent off prepaid tickets.

 Want to know more ways to save through student discounts?
-Consumer Reports has the answer.
+Read "Best Computer Discount Programs for Students."Electronics

 Sony: The Sony Education Store offers online discounts of up to 10 percent for college students.
 In order to receive the special pricing, students must first register with Sony.

 Lenovo: The online Academic Purchase Program offers college students and those K through 12 discounts on laptops, tablets, and desktop computers.
-All you need to do is indicate which college you or your child attend.
-For younger students, simply indicate that you cannot find your child's school on the list and you will be directed to student deals.
+All you need to do is indicate which educational institution you or your child attends.
+For those whose schools are not listed, simply click "Enter here to shop special deals" under "Can't find your school?" and you will be directed to student deals.
 Student Advantage Discount holders can save up to 25 percent on purchases.

 HP: With HP Academy, college students and those K through 12 can save up to 20 percent off HP products online.
-Other benefits include free shipping on all orders.
+Other benefits include free shipping on all orders and personalized product recommendations.
 Registration is required.

-Chevrolet: Through the College Student Discount Program, college and graduate students are eligible for a discount on any qualifying new Chevrolet vehicle.
+General Motors: Through the General Motors College Discount Program, college and graduate students are eligible for a discount on any qualifying Chevrolet, Buick, and GMC vehicle.
 Size of the discount depends on the vehicle.
+See the full list of eligible vehicles here.

 Greyhound: Student Advantage Discount cardholders are eligible to save 20 percent on Greyhound fares purchased online or in person.